Arjunsinghthakur/SOEN-6011/skills/Debugging.md

 ---
 title: Debugging
-description: This skill is about identigying faults and debugging software code.
+description: This skill is about identifying faults and fixing bugs software code.
 date: 2019-08-24
 tags:
   - software-construction